Campuses of Georgetown University: Libraries

 Georgetown libraries hold 2,435,298 items in eight buildings.
-The Main Campus's largest library is Lauinger Library, named after an alumnus killed during service in the Vietnam War.
-Lauinger Library includes the Woodstock Theological Center Library.
+The Hilltop Campus's largest library is Lauinger Library, named after an alumnus killed during service in the Vietnam War.
+Lauinger Library includes the holdings of the former Woodstock Theological Center Library.
 Riggs Library dates from the nineteenth century, and was once the institution's primary library, but is now devoted primarily to archival historical materials and as a setting for formal university functions.
 Dahlgren Medical Library serves the Medical School, and like Lauinger Library, is built in the brutalist style popular in the 1970s.
 The Edward Bennett Williams Law Library and John Wolff International and Comparative Law Library comprise Georgetown's Law Library, which is the fifth largest in United States.
 Further, as a member of the Consortium of Universities of the Washington Metropolitan Area, students have full access to the Washington Research Library Consortium.

 Quadrangles

 The main campus has traditionally centered on Dahlgren Quadrangle, though Red Square has replaced it as the focus of student life.
 Old South was the first building to be built on the quad, though it was demolished in 1904 and replaced by Ryan Hall, Gervase Hall, and Maguire Hall.
 Old North, begun in 1794, remains in use for classes and offices.
 In August 1797, George Washington visited the campus and addressed students from the porch of the Old North building; since then it has become a traditional spot for presidents to speak when they visit campus.
 Dahlgren Quad is completed by the famous and historic Healy Hall, which is built in Flemish Romanesque style and is the undisputed gem of Georgetown's campus, and Dahlgren Chapel of the Sacred Heart.
 In late 2003, the Southwest Quadrangle Project was completed.
 This project brought a new 907-bed student dorm, an expansive dining hall, an underground parking facility, and new Jesuit Residence to the campus.